inveniosoftware/invenio/docs/general/introduction.rst

 source search engine that provides powerful distributed and massively scalable search engine.
-Invenio provides all the features of Elasticsearch such as full-text search, powerful query syntax, advanced stemming and aggregations, super-fast auto-completion suggesters as well as geographical search.
+Invenio provides all the features of Elasticsearch such as full-text search, powerful query syntax, advanced stemming and aggregations, super-fast auto-completion suggesters as well as geospatial search.

 Invenio further leverages both instant indexing as well as extremely fast distributed bulk indexing with rates beyond 10,0000 records/second.